Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 |---|---|---|

-AI analysis: supports optimization of advertising costs, site improvement suggestions, and automatic report creation. | Efficiency: automates report creation and analysis tasks, significantly reducing time. | Just released, functional completeness is a challenge. |
+AI analysis: Supports optimization of advertising costs, site improvement proposals, and automatic report creation. | Efficiency: Automates report creation and analysis work, significantly reducing time. | Just released, the completeness of features is an issue. |

-Tool Name | Price | Main Functions | Characteristics |
+Tool Name | Price | Main Functions | Features |

 |---|---|---|---|

-Google Analytics 4 (GA4) | Free | Website traffic analysis, user behavior analysis, funnel analysis | Easy to implement, capable of diverse data acquisition |
+Google Analytics 4 (GA4) | Free | Website traffic analysis, user behavior analysis, funnel analysis | Easy to implement, allows rich data acquisition |

-Google Sheets | Free | Data entry, aggregation, graph creation | Can be used conveniently, anyone can operate it |
+Google Sheets | Free | Data entry, aggregation, graph creation | Available for easy use, anyone can operate it |

-Hotjar | Free/Paid | Heatmap, session recording | Visualizes user behavior, free plan has feature limitations |
+Hotjar | Free/Paid | Heat maps, session recordings | Visualization of user behavior, free plan has functional limitations |

 Simple Analytics | Free/Paid | Privacy-focused analysis | GDPR compliant, simple design |

-Adobe Analytics | Free/Paid | Advanced analysis features, real-time analysis | Optimal for large-scale data processing, requires specialized knowledge |
+Adobe Analytics | Free/Paid | Advanced analysis functions, real-time analysis | Best for large-scale data processing, requires expertise |

-Mixpanel | Free/Paid | User behavior analysis | Detailed behavioral analysis, complex setup, not available in Japanese |
+Mixpanel | Free/Paid | User behavior analysis | Detailed behavior analysis, setup can be complex, not available in Japanese |

-Kissmetrics | Free/Paid | Customer behavior analysis, LTV enhancement | Effective marketing measures, requires specialized knowledge |
+Kissmetrics | Free/Paid | Customer behavior analysis, LTV enhancement | Effective marketing measures, requires expertise |

-Amplitude | Free/Paid | User segmentation, mobile app analysis | Optimizes measures for target demographics, complex setup |
+Amplitude | Free/Paid | User segmentation, mobile app analysis | Optimization of target measures, setup can be complex |

-Cascade | Free/Paid | User-friendly UI from Japan, AI-powered advertising analysis, route CV analysis, advertising material management | Improves efficiency, enhances ROI on advertising costs, functionality completeness is challenging |
+Cascade | Free/Paid | User-friendly UI from Japan, AI-powered advertising analysis, path conversion analysis, advertising material management | Increased efficiency, improved ROI on advertising costs, functionality completeness is an issue |

-Practical!
+Practice!
 Funnel Analysis Methods Using Various Tools

-Setting Up GA4
+How to Set Up GA4

-Visualizing and Analyzing the Funnel
+Visualization and Analysis of the Funnel

 Identifying Improvement Points

-How to Use Templates
+How to Use the Template

-Interpreting Analysis Results
+Understanding the Analysis Results

-Advanced Analysis
+Applied Analysis

-Required Libraries
+Necessary Libraries

 Code Explanation

-Execution Method and Interpreting Results
+Execution Method and Interpretation of Results

-Marketing Funnel Analysis: Optimizing Customer Acquisition Processes
+Marketing Funnel Analysis: Optimizing the Customer Acquisition Process

-Step | Drop-off Rate (Before Improvement) | Drop-off Rate (After Improvement) | Measures Taken |
+Step | Dropout Rate (Before Improvement) | Dropout Rate (After Improvement) | Measures Taken |

 |---|---|---|---|

-Product Viewing | 50% | 45% | Improved product images quality, enhanced product descriptions |
+Product View | 50% | 45% | High-quality product images, enhanced product descriptions |

-Cart Addition | 30% | 15% | Changed design of the cart page, added payment methods, free shipping campaign |
+Add to Cart | 30% | 15% | Redesign of cart page, addition of payment methods, free shipping campaign |

-Purchase Completion | 10% | 8% | Simplified the payment process |
+Purchase Completion | 10% | 8% | Simplification of payment process |

 Step | Conversion Rate (Before Improvement) | Conversion Rate (After Improvement) | Measures Taken |